valdezpa09/homio/README.md

 The dashboard is located here /config/dashboards/homio/homio.yaml

-Make sure to add the below on the first line of any dashboard you create
+Make sure to add the below on the first line of any dashboard you create,

 **button_card_templates: !include_dir_merge_named /config/dashboards/templates/button_cards**